tringi/papers/cxx-destructive-move.md

 * destructive move-from can happen to object during its lifetime only once
 * destructive move-from ends object's lifetime
+* which move-from is final, and thus destructive, is detected by the compiler
 * touching the object after being destructively moved-from would be an error

 ## What destructive move fits C++